TanyaChutani/Keras-Reverse-Image-Search-Using-LSH-and-Cosine-Similarity/README.md

 # Steps Followed:<br />
 1 Loading the data<br />
+2 Sorted images based on category.<br />
-2 Used vgg16 and take the last dense layer output.<br />
+2 Used vgg16 and take the output from last dense layer.<br />
 3 Make a feature vector of all the training data.<br />
-4 For the test data, to check similarity used LSH and Cosine Similarity.<br />
+4 For the test data make the feature vector and to check similarity used LSH and Cosine Similarity.<br />